yinfirefire/Machine-Learning-Specialization/README.md

 ## Notes
 -----
-Last again, u can find my notes on my blog SYCabin(https://sycabin.com) The notes may not be comprehensive because they are based on my own former background.
+Last again, u can find my notes on my blog [SYCabin](https://sycabin.com) The notes may not be comprehensive because they are based on my own former background.
 I will be happy if it could help.

-PS: some of the course material is written in python2 while some in python3 weired.
+PS: some of the course material is written in python2 while some in python3.